Access to Engineering

 Your first step towards a career in Engineering

 A career in engineering puts you at the forefront of new technological advances across the globe whether that’s your role in manufacturing a component in a communications satellite, aircraft maintenance, welding of pressure vessels for submarines or designing the next generation of electric car – do you want to be a part of this?

 Whether you want to start your studies in engineering or looking to gain an Apprenticeship, this course is a great foundation which will equip you with the engineering knowledge and skills to give you a competitive edge when applying for an Apprenticeship.

-This course starts in January 2018 and runs until July 2018.
+This course starts 10 January 2018 and runs until July 2018.
 We have a second course starting September 2018.

 To start it you need to be aged 16-18 with 4 GCSEs at grade D or 3, including English and maths.

 What will I learn?

 Our Access to Engineering course will enable you to gain a recognised engineering qualification and give you experience in a wide range of areas such as Machining, Electrical/Mechanical Maintenance and Welding so that you will be able to choose the pathway that best suits you, enabling you to make the right career choice for your apprenticeship.

 Areas you will gain skills and knowledge in are;

 You’ll learn how to safely operate milling machines and centre lathes that are used in a wide range of industries such as aerospace, automotive, and marine.
 Typical job roles include toolmaker, production engineer, general machinist and programmer.
 To put into practice what you have learnt you will produce your own working vice made out of mild steel and stainless.